The Easiest Seafood Boil Recipe (7 Easy Steps!)

 Instructions

-3. Set a large pot over medium-high heat; Add three liters of water, the oregano leaves, the hot pepper flakes, the salt, the garlic powder, the paprika, the freshly ground black pepper, the lime juice, half the bunch of parsley, the bunch of coriander, garlic cloves, and chopped onion.
+Set a large pot over medium-high heat.
+Then, add 12-16 cups of water, as well as the old bay seasoning, and cajun seasoning, the lime juice, half the bunch of parsley, the bunch of coriander, garlic cloves, and the chopped onion and the salt to taste.

 Nutrition Information: